-Click the drop-down arrow at the right of the color selection, either in the color wheel or from existing color palettes.
+Click the drop-down arrow at the right of the color wheel or from existing color palettes.
 You can also use it to copy or paste a color.

 8.6 Blending Modes

 QGIS offers different options for special rendering effects with these tools that you may previously only know from graphics programs.
 Blending modes can be applied on layers, on features but also on print composer items: